 The term “hybrid event” is on every event organizer’s lips these days.

-This format, which consists of mixing virtual and in person participants, is often seen as the savior in a world where everyone is tired of virtual events, but where participants are still hesitant to travel to an on-site venue because of the ongoing pandemic.
+This format, which consists of mixing virtual and in person participants, is often seen as the savior in a world where everyone is tired of virtual events and where participants are hesitant to travel to an on-site venue because of costs, trouble obtaining visas, etc.

 Despite numerous advantages like decreasing the event’s carbon footprint, increasing diversity and reach, providing more sponsorship opportunities, hybrid events are also more complex and costly to organize.